Paios Features

 Flexible Time-Resolution

 Traditional measurement setups using linear time sampling can resolve only 3 orders of magnitude in time.
-Paios performs measurements over 7 orders of magnitude in time, in one shot.
+Paios performs measurements that can resolve 7 orders of magnitude in time, in one shot.

 Perovskite: Device Preconditioning

-The response of perovskite solar cells and LEDs depends on the spatial ion distribution of the device prior to the measurement.
+The response of perovskite solar cells and LEDs depends on the spatial ion distribution inside the device prior to the measurement.
 This leads to hysteresis in the IV curve.
-Paios can precondition the device with voltage, current, and/or illumination and perform the experiments directly afterward.
+Paios can precondition the device with voltage, current, and/or illumination and perform the experiments immediately afterwards.
 This increases the experiment reproducibility and helps to better understand mobile ions.

-Use preconditioning to investigate the effect of mobile ions, or deep trap sites.
+Use preconditioning to investigate the effect of mobile ions, or deep trap states.

 In our blog “WHY PEROVSKITE SOLAR CELLS WITH HIGH-EFFICIENCY SHOW SMALL IV-CURVE HYSTERESIS” we describe how to study hysteresis effects in perovskite solar cells with a combined experimental and simulation method.